Terence James Elkins

 Terence James Elkins (8 March 1936 – 23 November 2023) was an Australian-born American physicist.
 In 1960, he participated in an expedition from Mawson Station which conducted the first geological surveys of the Napier Mountains in Enderby Land, East Antarctica.
 The highest of this group of mountains, Mount Elkins, was subsequently named after him.
-In 1979, he received the Harold Brown Award, the United States Air Force's highest honor for research and development, for research he conducted that contributed to the development of the AN/FPS-115, AN/FPS-117 and AN/FPS-118 over-the-horizon backscatter (OTH-B) air defense radar system.
-Designed to replace the aging Ballistic Missile Early Warning System, these systems are among the most powerful early-warning radar systems ever developed.
+In 1979, he received the Harold Brown Award, the United States Air Force's highest honour for research and development, for research he conducted that contributed to the development of the AN/FPS-115, AN/FPS-117 and AN/FPS-118 over-the-horizon backscatter (OTH-B) air defence radar system.
+Designed to replace the ageing Ballistic Missile Early Warning System, these systems are among the most powerful early-warning radar systems ever developed.

 Education

 Elkins earned his Bachelor of Electrical Engineering degree from the University of Melbourne in 1957.
 He earned his master's degree in Physics and Astronomy from Boston University in 1967.
 He earned his Ph.D. from the same institution in 1970, publishing a thesis entitled Studies of Ionospheric Irregularity Using Radio Astronomical Techniques.